Ki te kore nga putake e mākukungia e kore te rākau e tupu

 If the roots of the tree are not watered the tree will never grow

-With a proven track record of delivering positive community impacts, WACT is well positioned with a strong foundation to continue addressing the changing needs of whānau, resulting in better outcomes for everyone.
+With a proven track record of creating positive change, WACT stands on a strong foundation, ready to meet the evolving needs of whānau and deliver even greater outcomes for our communities.

 WACT_Web_Export_Page_2_Image_0007